csev/dj4e-market/README.md

 Make a MySQL database named `market` and choose a name and password and write them down.
-Edit `~/django_projects/market/config/settings.py` and find the existing value for the `DATABASES` variable and comment it out.
+Edit `~/django_projects/market/config/settings.py` and find the existing SQLite value for the `DATABASES` variable and comment it out.

     # DATABASES = {
     #     'default': {